m0xpd/SubHarmonics/README.md

 These divisors (m := f <sub> x </sub> / f <sub> A </sub>, n := f <sub> x </sub> / f <sub> B </sub>) are voltage controlled - they can be set by potentiometers or by control voltages applied from external sources.

 It is seen that the signals A and B are themselves related in frequency by 'the ratio of two small integers' (m/n).
-So, in addition to each being sub-harmonics of X, the interval between A and B usually falls at a useful musical interval;
+So, in addition to each being sub-harmonics of X, the ratio between A and B usually falls at a musically useful interval;
 <p align="center">
 'SubHarmonics' generates harmony as well as bass.
 </p>